 On the right wheel and in the right conditions, a dealer can quite easily make spins predictable.
 But targeting or avoiding sectors is very different.
 Realistically it is possible, but only in very strict conditions.
 And the chances of it happening are so remote that you should never worry about it.
 A more likely possibility is the casino using magnetic balls to avoid winning numbers.
 This actually does happen but is very rare.

-IN case you want to know more tricks and secrets about, RouleGENIUS has just published the first FREE Video COURSE on the web about how to win at roulette.
-This course teaches you about the roulette algorithm and how does it actually detect winnings predictions.
+In case you want to know more tricks and secrets about, RouleGENIUS has just published the first FREE Video COURSE on the web about how to win at roulette.
+This course teaches you about the roulette algorithm and how does it actually detects winnings predictions.
 Follow the FREE Course and increase your income.

 So if you like it, get our ELITE Package where we reveal secrets about how to reach 94.7% of winning!
 And that is NOT all: we also offer you 25 secrets to WIN at roulette and a full pdf guide!